 Florida Service of Process Rules - All You Need To Know

-Just like every other state, the Florida service of process rules are very specific to the state.
+Just like every other state, the rules for service of process in Florida are very specific to the state.
 Almost every state has similar rules, but each state may have details within their service of process of rules that are different from other states.

 This is why if you have filed a lawsuit in a particular state, you have to know the nuances of the service of process in that state.
 If you are a lawyer or paralegal or legal professional that is responsible to make sure a summons and complaint is served properly, the best course of action is to use a professional service of process agency to make sure the legal papers are delivered to the defendant correctly and on time.